Subway flooding from heavy rain causes havoc before Elsa

 MTA officials said crews were addressing the situation.

-The water issues weren’t just below ground, either.
-Some drivers on the Major Deegan Expressway in the Bronx needed emergency assistance when the water got too deep on one side of the road.
+Floodwaters had already receded in many stations by late Thursday evening.
+But the water issues weren’t just below ground.
+Some drivers on the Major Deegan Expressway in the Bronx—which becomes Interstate 87, the Thruway—needed emergency assistance when the water got too deep on one side of the road.

 Other roadways also suffered from flooding, snarling traffic in many parts of the area.